 Jeep Grand Cherokee

-The 5-seat Grand Cherokee continues its tradition of offering impressive off-road capability in an attractive package.
+Jeep’s time-honored SUV is experiencing a significant recovery after a difficult 2020.
+In the first nine months of sales in 2021, the Grand Cherokee squeaked by the popular Wrangler.
+The 5-seat Grand Cherokee retains its tradition of offering impressive off-road capability in an attractive package.
 Available in several trim levels and 4WD systems, the Grand Cherokee line ranges from the off-road-focused Trailhawk to the luxurious Summit.
-Jeep also offers a high-performance Grand Cherokee Trackhawk that possesses a staggering 707 horsepower.
-For 2020 Jeep added more standard equipment across the Grand Cherokee lineup, as well as the latest advanced safety features now available on all trims.
-Later this year an all-new 2021 Grand Cherokee L with seating for up to seven passengers will arrive in showrooms.
+Jeep also offers the high-performance Trackhawk that possesses a staggering 707 horsepower.
+Recently Jeep introduced an all-new Grand Cherokee with a host of new features and fresh styling.
+Also joining the lineup is the all-new Grand Cherokee L, the first-ever 3-row Grand Cherokee.

-Kia introduced an all-new Forte in 2019 with fresh styling and a range of updated features.
-Kia’s top seller is powered by a 2.0-liter 147-horsepower engine matched to a 6-speed manual gearbox, and is rated as high as 37 mpg on the highway.
-Standard equipment on this small sedan includes air-conditioning, an 8.0-inch touchscreen display, a rearview camera with dynamic parking guide, Android Auto and Apple CarPlay, Bluetooth connectivity, forward collision avoidance, lane departure warning and driver attention warning.
+Completely redesigned in 2019 with updated features and a fresh new look, the stylish Kia Forte is powered by a fuel-efficient 2.0-liter 147-horsepower engine matched to a 6-speed manual gearbox.
+According to the U.S. EPA, the base-level Forte FE is rated at 37 mpg on the highway.
+Standard equipment on this small sedan includes air-conditioning, an 8-inch touchscreen display, a rearview camera with dynamic parking guide, Android Auto and Apple CarPlay, Bluetooth connectivity, forward collision avoidance, lane-departure warning and driver attention warning.

 Land Rover Range Rover Sport